Cine jobs

 SHORT STORY TO SCRIPT 6: "THE DOMINANT MALE"

-I have a fascination with man-eating tigers, and this is one of several short tiger stories (where we see things from a tiger's point of view) set in the Sundarbans (an Indian/Bangladeshi beach jungle).
+I have a fascination with man-eating tigers, and this is one of several short tiger stories (where we see things from the tiger's point of view) set in the Sundarbans (an Indian/Bangladeshi beach jungle).
 The stories are all quite entertaining, somewhat continuous, and reasonably well-researched.
-I don't really know what to do with them unless one wants to make a movie starring a man-eating tiger and with things seen from the tiger's point of view.
-Actually, maybe that's not all that bad an idea...
+I’m not entirely sure what to do with them cinematically, unless someone wants to make a movie starring a man-eating tiger, with events seen from the tiger's perspective.
+Actually, that might not be a bad idea...

 SHORT STORY TO SCRIPT 7: "SAHARA 2"

-Imagine a giant of a man, hitchhiking through the Sahara because it's on his bucket list and that a small feminine man full of hatred at midnight raises a stone to crush the sleeping giant's skull.
-The giant awakes just in time to raise his hands to protect himself, and the small man throws the stone beside him; "Scorpion!" he exclaims, and sits down atop the stone so that the big man shall not lift the stone to check.
-There they sit, the hitchhiker desperately trying not to fall asleep (and so be killed), the small, refusing to budge because believing that remaining on the stone until dawn is his only way to survive, and we follow their somewhat strained discussion (additional insights and murder-attempts could be inserted).
-Maybe this story could become theater; it contains amazing possibilities, especially if one could just get the discussion right (or if I could remember it).
+Imagine a giant of a man hitchhiking through the Sahara because it's on his bucket list, while a small, feminine man, filled with hatred, raises a stone at midnight to crush the sleeping giant's skull.
+The giant awakens just in time to raise his hands to protect himself, and the small man throws the stone beside him.
+"Scorpion!" he exclaims, sitting down atop the stone so the big man cannot lift it to check.
+There they sit: the hitchhiker desperately trying not to fall asleep (and thereby be killed), and the small man refusing to budge because he believes that remaining on the stone until dawn is his only way to survive.
+We follow their somewhat strained discussion, with additional insights and murder attempts that could be introduced.
+Perhaps this story could evolve into theatre; it contains amazing possibilities, especially if one could just get the discussion right (or if I could remember it).

 CINE BOLLYWOOD 1: "PACO NEVER FAILS" SET IN GOA

 Paco Never Fails is set in Madrid in the early 1940s, just after the Spanish Civil War.
-Here we meet Paco Garcia who makes his living by mating with young girls from the countryside: girls who have come to Madrid to make better lives for themselves as wet nurses (after unwanted pregnancies) and sooner or later need to boost the milk flow.
-Though this impregnation is an occupation that seldom gets talked about, at the time (allegedly, it still is) it was a very real profession, and the impregnator most likely to succeed i.e. ‘who never failed,’ was the one highest in demand.
-However, Paco has failed once, so when his wife finally becomes pregnant, this father of thousands realizes… This impregnation was an occupation also in India, and since I stay in and around Mumbai (mainly in Goa with its Portuguese influence probably is a better setting than Mumbai to make the story more dramatic, contrasting, and believable)...
-I would like to develop/adapt a Goa script for Bollywood, and I need expert assistance both anthropologically (for reality-check), and "Bollywood style dramatization".
+Here we meet Paco Garcia, who earns his living by mating with young girls from the countryside: girls who have come to Madrid to forge better lives for themselves as wet nurses (following unwanted pregnancies) and, sooner or later, need to boost their milk flow.
+Though this necessary impregnation is an occupation that seldom gets discussed, it was a very real profession at that time (and allegedly still was in 2011), and the impregnator most likely to succeed—i.e., ‘who never failed’—was the one in highest demand.
+However, Paco has failed once, so when his wife finally becomes pregnant, this father of thousands realises...
+This impregnation was also an occupation in India, and since I reside in and around Mumbai (mainly in Goa, which, with its Portuguese influence, is probably a better setting than Mumbai to make the story more dramatic, contrasting, and believable)...
+I would like to develop/adapt a Goa script for Bollywood, and I need expert assistance both anthropologically (for a reality check) and "Bollywood style dramatisation."

 CINE BOLLYWOOD 2: GOA 1930s/40s WET-NURSE INFO

-In Goa, during the 1930s/40s girls from the countryside with unwanted pregnancies became wet nurses.
-These women needed to become re-impregnated when the milk flow stopped.
-There were (if not, let's invent one) men specializing in this impregnation; I am looking for assistance to get into the head of such a man and to understand everything about him: his life, his background, his socio-economic position, his peers, his values, his issues, his pride, etc...
-I need to understand what his life would have been like so that I can write from his perspective.
-Also, I need to understand how to do this in a way that will make the story interesting for Bollywood.
+In Goa, during the 1930s and 40s, girls from the countryside with unwanted pregnancies became wet nurses.
+These women needed to be re-impregnated when their milk flow stopped.
+There were (if not, let's invent one) men specialising in this impregnation; I am seeking assistance to understand the mindset of such a man and to learn everything about him: his life, his background, his socio-economic position, his peers, his values, his issues, his pride, and so forth.
+I need to grasp what his life would have been like so that I can write from his perspective, taking all three religions (Catholicism, Hinduism and Islam) into account.
+Additionally, I need to explore how to do this in a way that will make the story captivating for the Bollywood audience.

 CINE BOLLYWOOD 3: BOLLYWOOD/GOA CONTACTS

-I am a writer who has just finished taking care of sorting out (digitalizing, improving, adapting, translating, and finishing) my and my father's (who once was considered top-Europe) fictional texts.
-Now I am about to start turning these texts towards treatments and scripts.
-As I am an Indiophile - and, as I spend much of my winters in Mumbai/Goa - I am looking for all sorts of text-to-script contacts, including advisors, co-writers, agents, and producers.
+I am a writer who has just finished sorting out (digitalising, improving, adapting, translating, and completing) my and my father's (who was once considered top European) fictional texts.
+Now, I am about to start adapting these texts into treatments and scripts.
+As an Indiophile (and Sinophile), and as I spend much of my winters in Mumbai/Goa, I am seeking all sorts of text-to-script contacts, including advisors, co-writers, agents, and producers.

 SUNDRY CINE 1: TANGIERS PREP

-Andres Laszlo Sr. wrote Mother Unknown/Mere Inconnue, and at his death in 1984, this book (just like his other two major novels had already been) was about to be turned into a movie.
-Today this book has been translated into English and Senior wrote a synopsis (as well as a script but that has been lost).
-I am thinking about producing a treatment, maybe even a script, and I am looking for someone local to get engaged: to do some preparatory scouting, looking out for/identifying locations (help with finance & local interest would be welcome as well).
-If you're interested I'll send you the book, and then I'll pop over for a cup of mint tea (I live right across in Malaga).
+Andres Laszlo Sr. wrote Mother Unknown/Mere Inconnue, and at his death in 1984, this book (just as his other two major novels had been) was poised to be adapted into a film.
+Today, this book has been translated into English, and Sr. wrote a synopsis (as well as a script, which has unfortunately been lost).
+I am considering producing a treatment, perhaps even a script, and I am looking for someone local from Tangiers to get involved.
+Specifically, I am seeking someone to conduct preliminary location scouting.
+Identifying suitable locations or helping me find local interest in the project would also be appreciated.
+If you're interested, I'll send you the book, and then I'll drop by for a cup of mint tea (I live just across the Strait of Gibraltar in Malaga).

 SUNDRY CINE 2: TARANTINO-STYLE SCRIPT STRUCTURING

+Year 0: Kurt grows up, becomes weird, falls in love, and becomes a prodigy sculptor.
 Year 1 (1936-37).
-Kurt (sculptor) has sex with 3 women, Y3.
-Kurt escapes WW2 and settles down in Tangiers during WW2, Y4.
+Kurt makes three women happy, Y3.
+Kurt escapes World War II and settles in Tangiers for the duration of the war, 1944.
 A young boy (3-4) with a letter appears at Kurt's door: "You always wanted a son without a mother: here he is; don't try to find me.
-XXX" Y4-Y9 Kurt and boy live/bond in Tangiers.
-Y9 As the war ends boy wants his mother but does not know who/where.
-Y10 Kurt (with or without boy) goes in search of Mother.
-Woman 1 - no, Woman 2 - no & Woman 3 - ...
-Well, a straight timeline obviously would be boring, and, of course, something Tarantino-like comes to mind.
-I can see that a Kill Bill-like structure would work well: structural advice is needed.
+XXX" Y4-Y9 Kurt and the boy live and bond in Tangiers.
+Y9 As the war ends, the boy asks Kurt to find his mother, but does not know who she is or where to look.
+Y10 Kurt goes in search of the mother.
+Woman 1 in Naples - no, Woman 2 in Paris - no, and Woman 3 in Avila - ...
+Obviously, a straight timeline would be rather unengaging, and something Tarantino-esque springs to mind.
+I envision that a Pulp Fiction-like structure could be effective; structural tutoring is needed.

 SUNDRY CINE 3: FRENCH OR SPANISH FILM AGENT(S).

-My father’s films (3), un-filmed script (1), and theater (1) are all produced by/directed toward the French or Spanish film industry (in the case of My Uncle Jacinto, also the Italian).
-French Gallimard had French (I think) producer-customers to make a new Paco Never Fails twice, Senior negotiated to make a film out of Mother Unknown with a French producer at his demise, and Doña Juana have theater and film potential in either Spain or France.
-My portfolio thus ought to be interesting for a French or Spanish cinematic agent.
+My father’s films (3), un-filmed script (1), and theatre (1) are all produced by or directed towards the French or Spanish film industry (in the case of My Uncle Jacinto, also the Italian).
+French Gallimard had French (I think) producer-customers to make a new Paco Never Fails twice.
+Senior negotiated to make a film out of Mother Unknown with a French producer at his demise, and Doña Juana has great theatre as well as film potential in either Spain or France.
+My portfolio should therefore be not only interesting to an ‘English language’ cinematic agent but also to a French or Spanish agent.

 SUNDRY CINE 4: FILM-DISTRIBUTION AGENT & ROYALTY COLLECTOR

-There are film distribution companies that are reluctant to pay for films they have shown (and should have paid a royalty for) in Luxembourg and Madrid, and I believe I own the (unexplored) viewing/showing rights of Paco Never Fails for the Scandinavian countries: assistance needed.
+There are film distribution companies that are unwilling to pay for films they have shown (and should have paid a royalty for) in Luxembourg and Madrid.
+I believe I own the so-far-unexplored viewing and showing rights of Paco Never Fails for the Scandinavian countries, and I need assistance.

 SUNDRY CINE 5: ANY COOPERATION